Azure/azure-devtestlab/samples/ClassroomLabs/SdkSamples/README.md

   * On "Settings/Required Permissions" click "Grant Permissions".
 This should succeed.
 * Next up, we can actually go create a lab account to make SDK calls against.
 Go to the Lab Services blade and create a new LabAccount.
 * Once that LabAccount has been created, go to "Access Control (IAM)" and add your account as an owner of the lab account.
-* Now you can make set the rest of the options in the `app.config` and start making SDK calls!
+* Now you can set the rest of the options in the `app.config` and start making SDK calls!